 For many people living in the United States, the bicycle is considered a recreational vehicle, or perhaps an occasional mode of transportation.
 Many in developing or Third World nations around the globe, however, see the bicycle as an indispensable tool not only for getting around, but also for carrying cargo.
 Tucson, Arizona native Ross Evans noted this as he traveled in Central America while pursuing degrees in mechanical engineering and Latin American studies at Stanford University.
 His interest in this pair of subjects led him to ponder the problem of how to improve the bicycle’s ability to carry heavy loads.
 He realized that the device's usefulness was limited in many situations, despite the benefit of it being an inexpensive, efficient, and environmentally safe and clean means of transport.

 In 1995, at the age of 20, Evans began working on a solution to this problem.
 He was awarded several research grants, which allowed him to go to Nicaragua to teach people there to repair and build cargo bikes.
 He began talking with workers, commuters, farmers, and engineers about their needs.
 In the bike shop that Evans set up in Nicaragua, he developed the idea for the Xtracycle.

 With his friend Kipchoge Spencer, Evans founded Xtracycle International.
 He graduated from Stanford and has since introduced the Xtracycle in communities around the world in nations such as Ghana, Senegal, and South Africa.
-Xtracycle is focused on selling its kits in the U.S. to become profitable.
-Eventually the company plans to expand initiatives that will bring the kits to developing countries.
-They have a basic version of the product that they call the “Extrabike,” which they hope they can donate, rent, or sell at a very low price to people in need.
+Xtracycle is now focused on selling its bikes in the U.S., having created bicycles that can carry multiple children that families can use.
 The company is also very active in non-profit organizations such as the Xtracycle Access Foundation.
 Xtracycle operates out of Oakland, California.